Jump to Recipe Print Recipe

 2. If you do not have a whole chicken, you can use chicken parts.
 The soup will taste the best if you use bone-in chicken parts.
 The bone broth is what adds to the flavor.

-3. You can use fresh herbs or dried.
+3. You can use fresh or dried herbs.

-4. I like to add a small rutabaga sometimes for a flavor boost.
-It is totally optional but if you try this, peel the rutabaga first.
+4. I like to add a small rutabaga or turnip sometimes for a flavor boost.
+It is totally optional, but if you try this, peel the rutabaga first.

 5. This chicken soup is even better the next day.

-6. This soup will keep up to 4 days in an air-tight container, or up to 4 months in the freezer.
+6. This soup will keep fresh for up to 4 days in an airtight container or up to 4 months in the freezer.

 SPECIAL NOTE